 - NO EGG: lighter texture, very delicate, can fall apart easily.
 Form the mixture into balls; press together firmly; then flatten into patties

 - EGG WHITE OR WHOLE EGG: more dense texture, holds together better.
 Form the mixture into patties immediately

 I like it both ways, but prefer the texture of no egg.
 Of course, it’s personal preference

 Dice the salmon into 1/4″ chunks.
 I do not recommend a food processor, as it will turn the salmon into mush.
 Add all ingredients into a bowl

 Fold ingredients together.
-Don’t over-mix, or Old Bay Salmon Cakes will get dense.
+Don’t over-mix, or the cakes will get dense.
 Scoop mixture with a 1/4 measuring cup; release into hands, and form patties.
 If you do not use an egg, make sure to squeeze mixture well, to help cakes hold their shape